bdolan55/CI_PP2_rock_paper_scissors/README.md

 ## Technologies Used

 ### Languages
-- HTML - Used for the Basic Layout of the DND Group Website.
+- HTML - Used for the Basic Layout of the Rock paper and Scissors Game.
-- CSS - Used for the styling of the DND Group Website.
+- CSS - Used for the styling of the Rock Paper and Scissors Game.
-- JavaScript - Used for Burger Menu Toggle Button in the smaller screen sizes.
+- JavaScript - Used for Game functionality and interactivness of the page.

 ### Frameworks & Tools
 - <a href="https://github.com/">Github</a> - Storing the pushed code and Version Control of the website.
 - <a href="https://www.gitpod.io/">Gitpod</a> - Online IDE.
 - <a href="https://getbootstrap.com/">Bootstrap Version 5.2</a> - Carousel Images on Home Page.
-- <a href="https://tinypng.com/">Tinypng</a> - Used to Compress the Images for the Website.
 - <a href="https://balsamiq.com/">Balsamiq</a> - Wireframe Software used at start of Project for site layout.
 - <a href="https://fonts.google.com/knowledge">Google Fonts</a> - Used for the fonts within the website.
 Link within Head of the website
-- <a href="https://fontawesome.com/">Font Awesome</a> - Used for the Socials Tags in footer
+- <a href="https://fontawesome.com/">Font Awesome</a> - Used for the emojis acting as the Rock, Paper and Scissor hands.
 - <a href="https://favicon.io/">Favicon</a> - Used for the Browser tab Logo.
 Link within head of Website.
-- <a href="https://www.pexels.com/">Pexels</a> - Used to gain images for website.
 - <a href="https://coolors.co/">Coolors</a> - Color palettes used on website.